mehtabmahir/CSCI331Group3/SQL/README.md

     @WorkFlowStepTableRowCount INT
 AS
 BEGIN
-    -- Stub: In a real system, log or track workflow steps here PRINT 'Workflow: ' + @WorkFlowStepDescription;
+    -- Stub implementation: in a real system, this would log the workflow step PRINT 'Workflow: ' + @WorkFlowStepDescription;
 END;
 GO